Cleveland Hopkins International Airport: Ground transportation

 The airport is connected to the Cleveland Rapid Transit system with the Red Line Rapid Transit station beneath the terminal.

 The airport has a dedicated taxi service of 110 vehicles.
 In 2023, the airport received $3.2 million in federal funding to renovate, among other terminal facilities, the public transportation tunnel to the airport.
 This will include modernizing wall surfaces, replacing the tunnel ceiling and waterproof membrane in the tunnel tramway, structural repairs, and installation of a new drainage system.

 Rental car operations are located at a consolidated rental car facility off the airport property.
 Shuttle services are provided between the airport and the facility.

+Expansion

+CLEvolution: Phase 1 (2025–2032)

+In 2025, airport authorities and the City of Cleveland announced a seven-year, $1.6 billion project to rebuild Cleveland Hopkins' landside facilities.
+Construction will commence in June 2026 and include the following projects: